ankush-artzen/shopify-announcement-bar/README.md

-# Shopify App Template - Next.js App Router
+# 🛍️ Shopify App Template – Next.js App Router

-This is a template for building a
-[Shopify app](https://shopify.dev/apps/getting-started) using Next.js and
-Typescript.
-It contains the basics for building a Shopify app on Next.js using the app router and server components.
+This template is built for creating high-performance Shopify Embedded Apps using the Next.js App Router and TypeScript.
+It supports flexible database integration and provides all the necessary tooling for fast local development, smooth deployment, and Shopify ecosystem compatibility.

-## Features
+## ✨ Features

 - **Next.js**: Using the latest app router and server components.
 - **Prisma (Optional)**: For managing database connections and migrations.